Red Dead Redemption 2: Critical response

 Several reviewers lauded the level of detail in all aspects of gameplay—EGM's Plessas felt the attention to detail led to deeper immersion—though some found the sheer amount of realism restricted opportunities and unnecessarily prolonged some animations.
 IGN's Reilly felt Arthur's movement did not feel cumbersome despite being "heavier" than Grand Theft Auto V's protagonists, and found the intimate battles more exciting.
 Polygon's Plante considered the conversation options limited but still an improvement over the violence of other action games.
 Eurogamer's Robinson voiced frustration at the lack of freedom in some story missions.
 Some reviewers criticized the controls and found its button layout and user interface inconsistent and confusing.

+A YouTube channel was briefly suspended in November 2018 after posting several videos of his player character murdering a female suffragette NPC, including feeding her to an alligator and dropping her down a mineshaft; the majority of the videos' comments were misogynistic.
+Some critics questioned if Rockstar was partly to blame for the behavior, as the game does not limit attacks on the suffragette as it does other characters, such as children; in Games and Culture, Kristine Jørgensen and Torill Elvira Mortensen acknowledged this concern but recognized the responsibility ultimately lay with the player, and limiting attacks could be interpreted as a political statement from Rockstar and a restriction on the player's freedom of expression.
+Writing for The Journal of the Gilded Age and Progressive Era, Hilary Jane Locke and Thomas Mackay wrote it "points to a sharp contrast between the game's portrayal of Progressive Era politics ... and how some players have responded to its depictions thereof".
+In Public History Weekly, Moritz Hoffman noted the incident reflected a newer issue of open world games: granting freedom without penalties promotes disinhibition.

 Red Dead Redemption 2's Windows release received "universal acclaim" according to Metacritic; it is one of the highest-rated PC games.
 PCGamesN's Sam White thought the graphics improvements made the open world "[look] the best it ever has".
 Destructoid's Carter praised the addition of the Photo Mode.
-Sam Machkovech of Ars Technica felt the cutscenes animations did not scale well to higher frame rates but considered the gameplay far superior to console.
+Sam Machkovech of Ars Technica felt the cutscene animations did not scale well to higher frame rates but considered the gameplay far superior to console.
 Rock, Paper, Shotgun's Matthew Castle lauded the adapted controls, particularly when painting targets in Dead Eye, though felt they took longer to familiarize oneself with.
 PC Gamer's James Davenport found the first-person perspective superior on the Windows version due to the responsiveness of the mouse but noted the game crashed several times; Jeuxvideo.com's Jean-Kléber Lauret echoed similar criticisms, observing the graphical and technical enhancements required advanced hardware.
 Polygon's Samit Sarkar criticized the port's technical issues and declared it unplayable at the time.
 One week after release, PCMag's Tony Polanco said the technical issues had been mostly solved.